 with the right attitude you can often make the right decisions

-Now that I’m a slightly-less-young lawyer (I’m sub-40 as I right this – that’s young, right?)
+Now that I’m a slightly-less-young lawyer (I’m sub-40 as I write this – that’s young, right?)
 I start to see a fascinating split among junior lawyers: some are overly demur, refusing even to disclose when they have no clue what you’ve just asked them to do.

 Others, though, seem to think that the most important part of any conversation is that they can express their opinions about a matter, drawing on their massive amounts of non-practical academic experience and 2 months as an admitted solicitor.